Frequently Asked Questions

 Is there a time limit to reporting?

 No. Complainants are encouraged to report as soon as possible to maximize the University's ability to respond promptly and effectively.
-However, there is no time limit on reporting violations of this policy.
-If the respondent is no longer a student or employee, the University may not be able to take disciplinary action against the respondent, but resources and supportive measures can still be provided to you.
+However, there is no time limit on reporting.
+If the respondent is no longer a student or employee, the University may not be able to take disciplinary action against the respondent, but resources and supportive measures can still be provided.

 Is there a way to keep the alleged offender away from me?

 Yes.
-If the respondent is another student, you can contact the Title IX Coordinator to discuss your concerns and the options for obtaining a No Contact Directive preventing the respondent from having any contact with you.
+If the respondent is another student, you can contact the Title IX Coordinator to discuss the options for obtaining a No Contact Directive preventing the respondent from having any contact with you.

 I have decided to move forward with a formal complaint.
 How do I file a formal complaint?